 This mode is similar to mode 1, but first 64 Kbytes of GR8NET RAM are presented from the CPU address 0m thus ROM "AB" header must appear at the ROM absolute address of 4000.

 11.6.7.
-Mode 7: 1 Megabyte mapped memory
+Mode 7: 1 Megabyte mapped memory with optional sample RAM

 To change to mapper mode 7 in BASIC please use the following command: CALL NETSETMAP(7)